1KitCat1/DavidDocs/Overview.md

 ### 🧙 Oracle

-***DAVID*** uses a trusted oracle for gathering and aggregating information about *NFTs* owners.
+***DOVID*** uses a trusted oracle for gathering and aggregating information about *NFTs* owners.
 The cryptographic accumulator (in the form of a *Merkle Tree*) is then published to the blockchain.
 Moreover, the oracle provides access to the data that is necessary for a user to generate a membership proof.

-### 🔗 Gnark Circuits
+### 🔗 Circuits

 Go library **gnark** is used for circuits that are used to prove that the user obtains an account from a given set.